Fine-grained and Explainable Factuality Evaluation for Multimodal Summarization

 \section{Conclusion}

-We propose two fine-grained and explainable factuality evaluation frameworks for the multimodal summarization task in terms of reference-based and reference-free sceneries.
+We propose two fine-grained and explainable factuality evaluation frameworks (FALLACIOUS) for multimodal summarization in terms of reference-based and reference-free sceneries.
 In the human evaluation, we found that our proposed frameworks can achieve good performance compared with other multimodal summarization metrics.